 Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited.

-GEORGE MATSUMOTO, FAIA (1922-)
+GEORGE MATSUMOTO, FAIA (1922-2016)

 In 1948, Henry Kamphoefner, then head of Oklahoma's architecture program, was appointed first dean of the School of Design at North Carolina State University.
-Matsumoto, along with several other faculty and students, left Oklahoma with Kamphoefner to start what became an epicenter for Modernist architecture in the US.
+Matsumoto, along with several other faculty and students, left Oklahoma with Kamphoefner to start what became an epicenter for Modernist architecture education in the US.

-During his tenure at the NCSU School of Design between 1948 and 1961, Matsumoto won more than thirty awards for his residential work which was widely published.
-He designed a modernist addition to the school, left.
-In 1961 he returned with wife Kimi and two daughters to San Francisco to teach at the University of California at Berkeley until 1967, followed by a successful private practice.
-After moving to California, Matsumoto swore off houses because he did not want to “deal with the wives.”
+During his tenure at the NCSU School of Design between 1948 and 1961, Matsumoto won more than thirty awards for residential work.
+He designed a Modernist addition to the school, above.
+In 1961 he returned with wife Kimi and their children to California to teach at Berkeley until 1967 followed by a successful private practice.
+In part because of Trudy Taylor in Chapel Hill, Matsumoto swore off designing houses because he did not want to “deal with the wives.”